 If you register as a Lean Marketing Lab participant you will have the opportunity to participate in the Marketing Your Value Stream experiment.
 However, you must be a Lab member which will cost you $199.

 - Trello Board support from me via the Trello Board for the 1st month

 - Trello Support can be extended at $250/month

-- 12 videos (distributed daily during the first 12 days of December) on VSM concepts.
+- 12 videos (will post incrementally during the month) on these concepts.

 - eBooks with worksheets distributed through the program.

 - All Lean Marketing Lab members will receive an invitation to participate

 My Thoughts on Value Stream Mapping